-Learn how cloud storage and compute resources are integrated in the Terra platform, and how to store and work with files and analysis tools across the different resources from within your workspace.
+Learn how Terra uses cloud storage and compute resources and how to store and work with files and analysis tools across the different resources from within your workspace.

 Overview: Terra's cloud-native platform architecture)

 It may seem like the data and tools for your analysis are all parts of the Terra platform, like a computer at the tip of your finger in a browser.
 But Terra isn't a single physical computer.
-It's actually multiple virtual computer systems - all existing in the cloud - working together in a browser interface.
+It's actually multiple distinct virtual computer systems working together in a single browser interface.

-Terra integrates a range of Terra-specific and external Azure and Google Cloud resources to create a unified analysis experience.
-All of these resources exist in public Azure and Google cloud infrastructure.
+Terra integrates a range of Terra-specific external Google Cloud resources to create a unified analysis experience.
+All of these resources exist in public Google cloud infrastructure.
 Terra interfaces with these resources behind the scenes so you can use them seamlessly in your workspace.

-In this article, we review the basic Terra architecture, focusing on how your files are referenced and stored across these locations, and how they're accessed when running a workflow or interactive analysis.
+This article gives an overview of the basic Terra architecture, focusing on how your files are referenced and stored across Google Cloud locations, and how they're accessed when running a workflow or interactive analysis.

 - Cromwell runs workflows (top green section in the table below)